LA Clarke & Son

 Clarke, L.A. & Son

 Current Site StatusThe U.S. Environmental Protection Agency is overseeing the cleanup of the L.A.
 Clarke & Son site where the wastewater impoundment was decommissioned in March 1997, including removal and off-site disposal of approximately 240,000 gallons of wastewater, approximately 153,000 gallons of emulsion and sludge, 172 tons of liner material, and 96 cubic yards of contaminated soil from underneath the impoundment liner.
 EPA is reviewing the cleanup levels for the contaminated soil so the levels are consistent with the future use of the site.
 Excavation work of contaminated sediments from the floodplain and the on-site ditches was completed in October 2001.
 Dense non-aqueous phase liquids (DNAPLs) are present and may be mobile in the soils below both the process area, the former surface impoundment, and floodplain area north of Massaponax Creek.
 The floodplain and on-site ditches were sampled in the summer of 2012 to determine whether any have become re-contaminated.
 Also performed in the summer of 2012 was an investigation to determine whether ground water contamination and/or DNAPLs are present on the south side of the creek.
-The next step will be finalization of the cleanup standards for surface soil in the spring of 2013.
+EPA anticipates finalizing the cleanup standards for surface soil in the summer of 2014.
 This will be followed by the selection of a ground water remedy.

 Site DescriptionThe L.A.
 Clarke & Son site, located in Spotsylvania County, Virginia, is a 44-acre former wood treating facility which operated from 1937 until 1988 (with an inactive period from 1979 to 1980), using creosote to preserve wood.
 EPA detected soil, sediment, ground water, and surface water contamination of the site and the adjoining property during the Remedial Investigation.
 The contamination consists of the by-products of creosote: polynuclear aromatic hydrocarbons, benzene, and dense non-aqueous phase liquids (DNAPL).
 Contamination at the site resulted from facility operations, spills, waste streams entering drainage ditches, and on-site disposal of waste products.
 From at least 1953 to 1975, wastewater was disposed of in two concrete-lined pits.
 Overflow from the concrete pits was stored in an earthen pit.
 Excess water was also discharged to drainage ditches and was sprayed on the ground to control dust.
 In 1979, a wastewater impoundment (lagoon) was constructed to separate creosote from process wastewater.
 As of 1988, sixty-three homes were located within a 4,000-foot radius of the site, and 1,500 people lived within one mile of the site.
 The shallow contaminated aquifer underlying the site has only limited use at the present time as a source of drinking water but has the potential for wider use, due to increased development in the area.
 The shallow aquifer discharges to Massaponax Creek.